heptarch/heptarch.github.io/projects.md

 building a winning team requires more than deep pockets; you need good eyes and a good gut instinct for how the different parts of the team will gel.
+As Brattain once said of the transistor research group, “It was probably one of the greatest research teams ever pulled together on a problem.”
-Different people will have different motivations---the joy of pure research, the promise of fame, stimulating interactions, etc---and that is as it should be.
+Different people will have different motivations, but getting those to mesh is part of the art of hiring and management.

 The last two questions probably have the same answer.
 In order to couple the state of the art in